Montana-Code-School/Assassin/README.md

 Make sure android phone is plugged in to computer and both devices are using same wifi

-Phone must be in development with debuggin on
+Phone must be in development mode with debuggin on
 ___
  Start mysql server